-There are a range of different property rights that can be granted to a person, company or other organisation to occupy and use real estate for a limited period of time without buying it outright.
-The most common types of arrangements are as follows:
+The types of arrangements that the law recognises that allow a person, company or other organisation to occupy and use real estate for a limited period of time, without buying it outright, are as follows:

-The most commonly used form of lease is the Auckland District Law Society Incorporated/Real Estate Institute of New Zealand Incorporated (ADLS) form.
-The terms of the ADLS form are considered to be reasonable as between landlord and tenant.
+The most commonly used form of lease is the Auckland District Law Society Incorporated/Real Estate Institute of New Zealand Incorporated form.

 The term of a lease usually depends on the size of the premises let.
 Smaller tenancies typically have terms of less than five years, with one or two rights of renewal of similar terms.
 Larger tenancies typically have terms for longer periods and more frequent renewals of longer periods.

 Day-to-day repair and maintenance of the premises is usually the responsibility of the tenant.
 Landlords are usually responsible for structural maintenance and keeping the building weatherproof.

 Rent is typically paid on a monthly basis.